llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

   , last_value(is_event_pre4 IGNORE NULLS) OVER (PARTITION BY subjectid, datatype ORDER BY measurement_timestamp ROWS BETWEEN 200 PRECEDING AND 0 PRECEDING) as is_event4 -- Uterine Stim
 FROM period_state_every_y_seconds_and_prior_summary_pre
 ),
+# Now take the event state and the pior event state
 period_state_every_y_seconds_and_prior_summary_prior as (
   SELECT
       *